AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/configure-pop-ms-exchange.md

 ## Problem

-A POP email account in Microsoft Exchange is disabled.
+A POP email account in [!DNL Microsoft Exchange] is disabled.

 ## Solution

 Before spending time troubleshooting the problem, ensure the user's POP account is configured properly.
-If you continue to experience problems after you confirm the POP account is correctly configured, contact Microsoft Support or one of their partners for additional help.
+If you continue to experience problems after you confirm the POP account is correctly configured, contact [!DNL Microsoft] Support or one of their partners for additional help.

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For instructions on integrating a POP account in Adobe Workfront, see .</p>